marios-zindilis/website-sources/posts/osquery/index.md

 ---
 title: OSQuery
-Description: Notes and links on OSQuery
+description: Notes and links on OSQuery
 first-published: 2015-04-09
 ---